HeofHIShirts/moonlight-user-guide/moonlight-user-guide.md

 1. For embedded computers that are running Raspbian (Raspberry Pi) or Arch Linux ARM (Raspberry Pi and others), pre-built packages or an installation script are available.

-	* For Raspbian and OSMC: Add a line to your /etc/apt/sources.list
+	* For Raspbian and OSMC: Add a line to the file **/etc/apt/sources.list**:

 		*deb http://archive.itimmer.nl/raspbian/moonlight [wheezy/jessie] main*

 		Then install the package by entering the following two commands:

 		*sudo apt-get update*
 		*sudo apt-get install moonlight-embedded*

 		Once installed, new versions will be installed during normal system upgrades.

 	* For Arch Linux ARM: Use a user repository tool to install moonlight-embedded from the Arch User Repository (AUR).
-Afterward, new versions will be installed by running
+Afterward, new versions will be installed by running:

 		*sudo pacman -Syu*

 2. For other compatible embedded computers, Moonlight will have to be compiled from the source.
 Follow the directions at https://github.com/irtimmer/moonlight-embedded/wiki/Compilation